wanqing-zhang/wanqing-zhang.github.io/_pages/research.md

 </small>

 ## Conductive Hydrogels and Hydrogel Sensors

-I developed a battery-free hydrogel-based sweat chloride sensor for non-invasive biochemical monitoring and am interested in engineering conductive hydrogels with improved conductivity, mechanical robustness, adhesion, environmental stability, and long-term interface reliability.
+Sweat chloride is an important biomarker for assessing hydration status and diagnosing cystic fibrosis, yet existing wearable sensors often suffer from either limited sensitivity or irreversible sensing mechanisms.
+To address these limitations, we developed a hydrogel-based wearable sweat chloride sensor that detects chloride concentration by measuring the open-circuit voltage generated from an electrolyte concentration gradient, eliminating the need for ion-selective membranes.
+This wearable sensing strategy provides a reliable system for continuous sweat analysis and can be extended to monitor additional biomarkers for personalized healthcare and point-of-care diagnostics.

 <figure style="text-align:center; margin:15px 0;">